December 15, 2021

 The Harvard Macy Institute Podcast aims to connect our Harvard Macy Institute community and to develop our interest in health professions education topics and literature.
 Our podcast is hosted by our Program for Educators in the Health Professions course faculty Victoria Brazil, and will feature interviews with health professions education authors and their research papers.

-Did you know that the Harvard Macy Institute Community Blog has had more than 200 posts?
-Previous posts have explored topics including the RIME framework, leadership development in the health professions, and the Harvard Macy Institute as a community of learning.
+Did you know that the Harvard Macy Institute Community Blog has had more than 285 posts?
+Previous blog posts have explored topics including developing leaders for healthcare and education, leading curricular change, and systems of assessment in educational settings.

 Victoria Brazil, MD (Educators, ’05, Leaders ’07, Assessment ‘10) is Professor of Emergency Medicine and Director of Simulation at Bond University Faculty of Health Sciences and Medicine.
 Her research interests include podcasting and simulation, and she is co-producer of Simulcast - a podcast about healthcare simulation.
 Victoria can be followed on Twitter.